 - wastes 3 billon dollars a year in the US in energy costs,

 - is linked to negative effects on human health,

 - is detrimental to wildlife and natural ecosystems.

 How you can help

 Contact your local library to see if it is participating in the Starry Sky Survey.
-If it is, you can check out a kit, which includes a sky meter, a red flashlight, detailed instructions, and a specialized star chart known as a planisphere.
+If it is, you can check out a kit, which includes a sky meter, a red flashlight, and detailed instructions.
 Select a single location, such as your backyard or nearby park, and collect readings on three separate nights.
 To get the most accurate readings, choose a clear, moonless night.
 After each reading, upload your data online.